Perfect Lemon Ricotta Cheesecake

 graham cracker crust in a springform pan covered with aluminum foil

-• Mixing the batter: Next, I preheat the oven to 225 degrees F and place the oven rack in the middle position.
-In a large bowl, I beat ricotta, cream cheese, lemon juice, sugar, lemon extract, lemon zest, and a pinch of salt until smooth with an electric mixer.
+Mixing the batter: Next, I preheat the oven to 225 degrees F and place the oven rack in the middle position.
+In a large bowl, I beat ricotta, cream cheese, lemon juice, sugar, lemon extract, lemon zest, and a pinch of salt with an electric mixer until smooth.

 beating ricotta with sugar and lemon zest

-• Eggs: Then, I add the eggs and mix them just until they are smooth, careful not to overbeat.
+Eggs: Then I add the eggs and mix them just until smooth, careful not to overbeat.

 adding an egg to ricotta cheese in a bowl

-• Baking the cake: Now, I pour the batter into the pan and lightly tap it onto the counter to remove the air bubbles.
+Baking the cake: Now I pour the batter into the pan and lightly tap it on the counter to release air bubbles.
 Then, I place it on a baking sheet and bake it for three hours.
-It is finished when the sides are firm around the edges and the middle jiggles just a little bit.
+It is finished when the sides are firm along the edges and the middle jiggles just a little.
 The internal temperature in the center should be 155 degrees F.

-• Letting it chill: After, I remove the cake and let it sit on a wire rack for one hour before covering it and letting it chill for at least 12 hours before serving.
+Letting it chill: After, I remove the cake and let it sit on a wire rack for 1 hour, then cover it and let it chill for at least 12 hours before serving.

 homemade lemon ricotta cheesecake with whipped cream and lemon slices